cjoy/cs9321/notes/2_restful.md

 # Tools of the trade (Python)
 - Flask: python micro web framework.
 It allows you to build light-weight web apps, but it has good capabilities because it support extensions
-- Flask RESTPlus: an extension for flask that adds support for quickly buiding REST AOIs.
+- Flask RESTPlus: an extension for flask that adds support for quickly building REST APIs.
 Encourages best practices with minimal setup (ie. decorators and tools to describe the API and expose its documentation)
 - Swagger: Documentation framework for the OPEN API initiative.
 Flask RESTPlus generates docs using swagger.

 # Designing an API